Neurodivergent Supervision in Melbourne

 Individual supervision is great to deepen your self-knowledge and dedicate more time to complex cases and questions.

-If you’re a neurodivergent practitioner who finds face to face supervision unhelpful for your processing needs, there are a-synchronous options that blend talk time with journalling and answering questions in your own time, to support your growth in whatever ways suit you best.
+Suppose youāre a neurodivergent practitioner who finds face-to-face supervision unhelpful for your processing needs.
+In that case, there are asynchronous options that blend talk time with journaling and answering questions in your own time, to support your growth in whatever ways suit you best.

 Group Supervision